ShipFail/consensus-oracle/README.md

 ## 🧭 Final Thought

-When you strip away randomness and ask **many models the same question**, you start to see the **shape of our shared training data**.
+When you remove randomness and ask **many strong models** the same question, you start to see where the world’s written knowledge has a **stable answer** and where it does not.

-**LLM Consensus Oracle** is a small tool for exploring that shape — and maybe, just a little, for estimating what we collectively treat as “obviously true.”
+**Thoth** is a small step toward giving humans and agents a **single place to ask for the best available answer**, with the humility to say when the models themselves disagree.